yackx/go-rubik/README.md

 ### Rubik-alg

-Contains functions for performing and reversing algorithms.
-Both functions ignore parentheses and brackets.
-It also contains tests for performing and reversing algorithms.
+Contains functions for :

+* Execute an algorithm, ex "F' U' x L U' R d2 S'".
+* Reversing an algorithms, ex "S d2 R' U L' x' U F".
-THe package can also return a scrambled cube, with the `GetScrambledCube` function.
+* Get a scrambled cube, and the scramble algorithm.

+Parentheses and brackets in the algorithms are ignored.

+Tests are included for all public methods.

+#### Examples using `Rubik-alg`

 Example using the `PerformAlg` function:
 ```go